 The Workforce Innovation and Opportunity Act (WIOA) was signed into law on July 22, 2014.
 This was the first legislative reform in 15 years of the public workforce system.
 In general, the rules and guidelines set forth by the WIOA will be effective on July 1, 2015.
-The 2015-2016 year will serve as a transition year for agencies receiving state and federal grant dollars.
+The 2015-2016 year served as a transition year for agencies receiving state and federal grant dollars.
+The WIOA will be executed during the 2016-2017 monitoring year.
 The State Unified Plans and Common Performance Accountability provisions take effect July 1, 2016.
 The U.S. Department of Labor (DOL) will issue further guidance on the timeframes for implementation of these changes.

-The Florida Department of Education receives federal funding from the United States Department of Education (USDOE) for Adult Education and Family Literacy under the Adult Education and Family Literacy Act of 1998 and for Career and Technical Education (CTE) under the Carl D. Perkins Career and Technical Education Act of 2006.
-FLDOE awards sub grants to eligible providers to administer local programs.
-FLDOE must monitor providers to ensure compliance with federal requirements, including Florida's approved state plans for Career and Adult Education, as specified in EDGAR 34 CFR § 76.770, the UGG § 200.328, § 200.501 audit requirements and § 215.86, Florida Statutes.
+The FLDOE receives federal funding from the United States Department of Education (USDOE) for Adult Education and Family Literacy under the Adult Education and Family Literacy Act of 1998 and for Career and Technical Education (CTE) under the Carl D. Perkins Career and Technical Education Act of 2006.
+FLDOE awards subgrants to eligible providers to administer local programs.
+FLDOE must monitor providers to ensure compliance with federal requirements, including Florida's approved state plans for Career and Adult Education, as specified in Education Department General Administrative Regulations (EDGAR) 34 CFR § 76.770, the UGG § 200.328, § 200.501 audit requirements and § 215.86, Florida Statutes (F.S.).